 Student housing is available for single students.
 Unmarried students under 21 years old and not living with parents or close relatives are encouraged to live on campus.
-New residents must be under the age of 30 at the time of move-in.
+New residents must be under the age of 30.

 The residence life staff promotes opportunities for students to experience a satisfying and rewarding college life through social and spiritual opportunities.